akshay310/polling/README.md

 2. Clone the repository

-3. CD into code dir
+3. cd into code directory

 4. Copy env.example into .env